feathersjs/docs/api/express.md

 }
 ```

-For additional query string examples see the [database querying](./databases/querying.md) chatper.
+For additional query string examples see the [database querying](./databases/querying.md) chapter.

 > **ProTip:** Since the URL is just a string, there will be **no type conversion**.
 This can be done manually in a [hook](./hooks.md).